Storage

 pvc-bca8b8ef-01b2-408e-aba6-bf9bef249e84 1Gi RWO Retain Bound default/test-persistentvolumeclaim b1.sr-r3-nvme-1000 17s

 To access this from within a pod we need to add a volumes entry specifying the PersistentVolumeClaim and give it a name.
-Then we add a volumeMounts entry to the container that links to the PVC by its name and finally a mountPath entry that defines the target path for the volume to be mounted in the container.
+We then add a volumeMounts entry to the container that links to the PVC by its name.
+Finally a mountPath entry that defines the target path for the volume to be mounted in the container.

 # pvc1-pod.yaml